-We are proud that in the SRPEDD region, 26 of our 27 communities are either MVP certified or in the MVP planning stage!
+We are proud that in the SRPEDD region, all 27 of our member communities are either MVP certified or in the MVP planning stage!

 An initiative of the Commonwealth of Massachusetts, the MVP Program demonstrates the state's dedication to supporting local responses to climate change impacts.